 - Wood duck

 While these species are all known nut-eaters, many other species will also sample nuts, especially if they are offered at feeders.
-Depending on the type of nut, feeder style and nut size, different woodpeckers, tits, jays, chickadees and wrens will all try feeding on nuts.
+Depending on the type of nut, feeder style, and nut size, different woodpeckers, tits, jays, chickadees, and wrens will all try eating nuts.
 Some birds will be more likely to sample whole nuts, while other birds prefer shelled nuts or nut pieces.
 Smaller birds may do best with nut products like peanut butter or other nut butters, but they still get the great nutrition and energy nuts offer.

 Attracting Birds With Nuts